2004 Guangzhou International Women's Open

 The 2004 Guangzhou International Women's Open was a tennis tournament played on outdoor hard courts.
 It was the inaugural edition of the Guangzhou International Women's Open, and was a Tier III event on the 2004 WTA Tour.
-It was held in Guangzhou, People's Republic of China, from late September through early October, 2004.
+It was held in Guangzhou, China, from late September through early October, 2004.
 Total prize money for the tournament was $170,000.
+Unseeded Li Na, who entered the main draw as a qualifier, won the singles title.